alabou/NMOS-MatroxOnly/NMOS With Status Reporting.md

 The statuses and transition counters are provided through Sources of type `urn:x-nmos:format-data` identifying the Sender or Receiver being monitored through the Source's `parent` attribute.

-A Controller or monitoring tool can subscribe to WebSockets notifications about udpated Sources (all of them or only very specific ones) and get asynchronous notifications when the status information of the target Sender or Receiver changes.
+A Controller or monitoring tool can subscribe to WebSockets notifications about updated Sources (all of them or only very specific ones) and get asynchronous notifications when the status information of the target Sender or Receiver changes.

 ## Use of Normative Language